ndwinton/tap-setup-scripts/README.md

 * The `kp` [kpack CLI](https://github.com/vmware-tanzu/kpack-cli).
 * The `kn` [Knative CLI](https://github.com/knative/client).
 * The `tanzu` CLI from the [Tanzu Network](https://network.tanzu.vmware.com/products/tanzu-application-platform/).

+If you do not have these tools installed you can use the third script, `install-prereqs.sh` to install them.

 You will also need a login to the Tanzu Network and access to a Docker registry (e.g.
 DockerHub) to which you can push container images.